ARM-software/abi-aa/buildattr64/buildattr64.rst

 The effect of omitting a public tag is identical to including it with a value of 0 or “”, depending on its parameter type.

-A subsection this ABI defines as *not optional* is not required to be present in the relocatable object file, the rules for `Default values for public tags`_ apply.
+A subsection this ABI defines with *comprehension* as *not optional* is not required to be present in the relocatable object file, the rules for `Default values for public tags`_ apply.

 Unrecognized public tags
 ^^^^^^^^^^^^^^^^^^^^^^^^

 When processing a public subsection a tool may encounter a public tag that it does not recognize.
-If the subsection is *optional* then the unrecognized public tag can be safely skipped.
-If the subsection is *not optional* then the tool should issue a diagnostic.
+If the subsection has *comprehension* as *optional* then the unrecognized public tag can be safely skipped.
+If the subsection has *comprehension* as *not optional* then the tool should issue a diagnostic.

 How this specification describes public attributes